Ultimate Armwrestling League Rules

 - Competitor’s shoulder must not cross the “centerline” between pegs during competition.

-- False starts will result in a foul on second and/or third offense.
+- False starts will result in a foul on second offense.
 First offense is a warning.

 - Back pressure to the extent that it pulls your opponents arm across the marked center of the table will not be allowed.